-Q: One of my co-workers has made repeated references to my ethnicity.
-This includes mocking how I speak and calling me by derogatory nicknames.
-I confronted my co-worker who claimed she was only joking.
+One of my co-workers has made repeated references to my ethnicity.
+This includes mocking how I speak and calling me derogatory nicknames.
+I confronted my co-worker, who claimed she was only joking.
 The behavior has not stopped.
 What else can I do?

-A: Since you have already asked your co-worker to stop the behavior, your next step would be to consult your manager, your Human Resources representative or the Ethics Help Line.
-An investigation will be conducted and a resolution reached.
-"I was only joking" is not an excuse for this type of behavior, which is in direct conflict with the Company values and a violation of these Guidelines.
+"I was only joking" is not an excuse for this type of behavior, which directly conflicts with the Company values and violates these Guidelines.
+Since you have already asked your co-worker to stop the behavior, your next step would be to consult your manager, your Human Resources representative, or the Ethics Helpline.
+An investigation will be conducted, and a resolution will be reached.

+INCLUSION (Harassment-free Environment)

-Inclusion: (Harassment-free Environment) Harassment, intimidation and other unprofessional behavior that disrespects the dignity of another employee is not acceptable.
-Forms of harassment include cyber bullying, sexual harassment, humiliating jokes, slurs, insults or isolation related to a medical condition, to name a few.
-Causing discomfort or intimidation toward others is not permitted under our policy, our laws and directly conflicts with our values.
+Harassment, intimidation, and other unprofessional behavior disrespecting another employee's dignity are unacceptable.
+Forms of harassment include cyberbullying, sexual harassment, humiliating jokes, slurs, insults, or isolation related to a medical condition, to name a few.
+Causing discomfort or intimidation toward others is not permitted under our policy and laws and directly conflicts with our values.

-Q: When I'm traveling on business, does it really matter what I do in my free time?
-A: If you engage in improper conduct while traveling on Company business, you could put the Company's reputation or business at risk.
+When I'm traveling on business, does it really matter what I do in my free time?

+If you engage in improper conduct while traveling on Company business, you could put the Company's reputation or business at risk.
 Keep in mind that when you are away from the office, you are still representing Pitney Bowes and should govern your behavior accordingly.

-Q: The project team I'm working on has had to work weekends lately.
-For religious reasons, I can't work on Saturday but can come in on Sunday.
-I can tell my manager is annoyed and she has made a few comments to me in front of the rest of the team.
-I want to continue working with the team but don't want to compromise my religious beliefs.
+The project team I'm working on has had to work weekends lately.
+I can't work on Saturday for religious reasons, but I can come in on Sunday.
+I can tell my manager is annoyed and has made a few comments to me in front of the rest of the team.
+I want to continue working with the team, but I don't want to compromise my religious beliefs.
 What should I do?

-A: You should not feel that you have to compromise your religious beliefs in order to get your work done.
-If you feel comfortable, speak with your manager about how you feel and what your situation is.
-If you prefer, speak with Human Resources or the Ethics Help Line to voice your concerns.
+You should not feel that you must compromise your religious beliefs in order to get your work done.
+If you feel comfortable, speak with your manager about how you feel and explain your situation.
+If you prefer, speak with Human Resources or the Ethics Helpline to voice your concerns.
 Appropriate actions will be taken to resolve the issue.
 An inclusive workplace is one in which everyone's beliefs are respected.

-What does harassment look like: Any behavior that disrespects the dignity of another employee can be considered as harassment under applicable law.
+What does harassment look like?

+Any behavior that disrespects the dignity of another employee can be considered as harassment under applicable law.

 For example:

-- bringing into the workplace materials which are likely to create hatred or fear; - unwelcome sexual advances, requests for sexual favors, unsolicited physical contact, propositions, unwelcome flirtations or offensive verbal or physical conduct of a sexual nature; - intimidating or malicious abuse physical, mental or emotional or ridicule; - employees can be harassed by peers or subordinates as well as by managers; - harassment can also occur between people of the same sex, sexuality, race or ethnicity.
+- · Bringing into the workplace materials which are likely to create hatred or fear - Unwelcome sexual advances, requests for sexual favors, unsolicited physical contact, propositions, unwelcome flirtations, or offensive verbal or physical conduct of a sexual nature - Intimidating or malicious abuse (physical, mental, or emotional) or ridicule - Employees can be harassed by peers or subordinates as well as by managers - Harassment can also occur between people of the same sex, sexuality, race, or ethnicity

-Q: My manager keeps asking me for a date.
+My manager keeps asking me for a date.
 I don't even like her.
 What should I do?

-A: Since such activity by managers may be viewed as sexual harassment, at Pitney Bowes managers are not permitted to date any employee who is in their line of supervision.
-Contact Human Resources or the Ethics Help Line to voice your concerns.
+Since such activity by managers may be viewed as sexual harassment, at Pitney Bowes, managers are not permitted to date any employee in their supervision line.
+Contact Human Resources or the Ethics Helpline to voice your concerns.